 10. Familiarize yourself with standardized lease terms

 Do your research and know your rights by reviewing the Landlord and Tenant Board (LTB) rules.
 This way you’ll avoid agreeing to questionable or illegal lease terms.
+We also break down some of the crucial rental-related laws and practices on our blog for those looking to get familiar with Ontario’s rules & regulations.

 FAQ: How to rent in Toronto